 The "Paying for College" webpage

 Can be used by prospective students to enter the names of up to three school and receive detailed financial information on each one and to enter actual financial aid award information.

-Students who intend to receive VA education benefits should contact Drake University's Veterans’ Certification Officer (VCO), Nancy Geiger (515-271-3095; email@example.com).
+Students who intend to receive VA education benefits should contact our VA Advisor/School Certifiying Official at email@example.com or 515-271-2025.

 To continue receiving aid:

-Students are responsible for notifying the VCO of their enrollment plans each semester or summer term at Drake.
-All students receiving VA benefits have the responsibility to notify the VCO of any changes in credit hours enrolled once the semester begins.
-Failure to notify the Veterans' Certification Officer may result in incorrect payment for which the veteran will be held liable.
+Students are responsible for notifying School Certifying Official (SCO) of their enrollment plans each semester or summer term at Drake.
+All students receiving VA benefits have the responsibility to notify the SCO of any changes in credit hours enrolled once the semester begins.
+Failure to notify the SCO may result in incorrect payment for which the veteran will be held liable.